CurraghsBettor/Generalized-linear-models-and-effect-sizes/Chickenpox.md

     ## Number of Fisher Scoring iterations: 5

 However, because the distribution is not what one has to use, it returned incorrect standard errors.
-Therefore, one has to use the robust sandwich variance estiamtor using the `sandwich` package as follows:
+Therefore, as adviced by Naimi and Whitcomb (2020), one has to use the robust sandwich variance estimator using the `sandwich` package, as follows:

 ``` r
 se <- sqrt(sandwich(model4)[2,2]); se